nirahs/nirahs/README.md

-- 👋 Hi, I’m @nirahs
+- 👋 Hi, I’m @nirahs.
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
 - 🌱 I’m currently learning concurrent programming.
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->